Cost of Living Adjustment, How Its Calculated, and Its Importance

 How COLA Protects You from Inflation

-Why don't businesses use COLA more often?
-They hire, give raises and fire based on merit.
-That's because they compete with each other to remain profitable.
+Companies don't use COLA as much as the government.
+They hire, give raises, and fire based on merit, not a rising cost of living.
+They must do so to remain profitable.
 If workers contribute to that profitability, they are given raises, regardless of whether the cost of living has increased or not.
 If they don't contribute, they won't get raises, and they might even get fired.
 Companies might award COLA to their best employees when they ask them to move to a more expensive location.

 The government uses COLA because it isn't in a competitive environment.
 Their salaries are lower than similar ones in the private sector.
 To get good employees, they must offer benefits like COLA.